Click2Cloud/Azure-Migrate/assess-and-migrate/partsunlimited-app.md

 1. In the **Dependencies** column, click **View dependencies** for each machine you want to review.
 2. After you've identified the dependent machines on the dependency map that you want to group together, use Ctrl+Click to select multiple machines on the map, and click Group machines.

-* Application dependency for Windows VM (database hosted- MSSQL)
+* Application dependency for Windows VM (Application hosted on IIS - PartsUnlimited)

 <p><kbd>
   <img src="../images/partsunlimited/application-dependency-application.png">